apache/trafficcontrol/docs/source/admin/traffic_router.rst

 Special regular expressions - referred to as 'filters' - can also be configured for target Delivery Services to pin traffic to a specific Delivery Service.
 For example, if a filter called ``.*/news/.*`` for a target called 'target-ds-1' is created, any requests to Traffic Router with 'news' in them will be routed to 'target-ds-1'.
 This will happen regardless of the configured weights.

-A client can bypass the steering functionality by providing the ``X-TC-Steering-Option`` HTTP header with a value of the ``xml_id`` of the target Delivery Service to which they desire to be routed.
-When Traffic Router receives this header it will route to the requested target Delivery Service regardless of weight configuration.

 Some other points of interest:

 - Steering is currently only available for HTTP Delivery Services that are a part of the same CDN.